Anonymous2716/IMV/README.md

 I don't care whether you use or not.
 As I said, this is a personal project and it does what I need.
 Think about that before sending me a blaming email regarding support.
 If you have lost your data, then only you are responsible for mistakes and misuses.
 Remember that [author] does not owe anything for you.

 ## Credits
- - [Termux] because I wrote this Application in Termux.
+ - [Termux] - Because I wrote this Application in Termux.

 [Termux]: https://github.com/termux